-Students who come into the MARA program with at least three years of work experience in archives and/or records management have the option of undertaking an Organizational Consulting Project that spans two semesters in place of completing a professional project and participating in the Internship program.
+Students who come into the MARA program with at least three years of work experience in archives and/or records management have the option of undertaking an Organizational Consulting Project in place of participating in the Internship program.

 - Qualifying for the Organizational Consulting Project (OCP)

 - Evaluating the experience

 - Organizational Consulting Project Handbook